-Gemstone ground face masonry is a unit that has surged in popularity over the last few years.
-The natural aggregate of the block is brought forth by grinding the face of the unit to a smooth “polished” looking finish; a sealer is then applied to give the block an added sheen and to assist in the resistance of natural elements that may mar the surface.
-Gemstone units are used both inside and out because of their smooth, easily cleaned faces.
+The natural aggregates in our Gemstone units are brought forth by grinding the face of the unit to a smooth “burnished” finish; a sealer is then applied to give the block an added sheen and to assist in the resistance of natural elements that can affect the surface.
+Gemstone units are used in both internal and external building applications.

 There are many standard sizes and shapes to select from and a variety of colors that show the natural beauty of the aggregate.
 They require no additional refinishing and will retain their color and appearance for the life of the product.
-Gemstone block, whether used as a veneer or in standard wall thickness, conforms to ASTM C90 standard specification for loadbearing concrete masonry units.
+Gemstone units conform to ASTM C90 standard specification for loadbearing concrete masonry units.

 Description : Use this unit for any depth corners.